 Construction vehicles will enter and exit the secure compound from Barker Street.
-Medium Rigid Vehicles (MRV)

-9m long are proposed for these works.
-Vehicles will be sporadic due to the trenching methodology required and depth of services trench.
-3-5 tip trucks / day removing spoil from the trench is expected.
+Medium Rigid Vehicles (MRV) 9m long are proposed for these works.
+Vehicles will be sporadic due to the staging required within the site..
+5-10 tip trucks / day removing spoil from the trench is expected.
 With the installation of the perimeter hoarding, no through access to public vehicles and pedestrians are possible along Hospital road.
 Deliveries to the Hospital Loading Dock will approach from High street & Hospital Road intersection.
 The current intersection is restricted to vehicles of up to 9m only to turn right.
 After consultation with Transdev and TfNSW, it is requested that no larger vehicles are proposed through High Street due to limitations with swept paths at the intersection.
 Arup have carried out swept path analysis identifying the turning circles which are included in the Appendix.
 The Hospital has an existing arrangement where Freight and service vehicles are minimised during commute peak periods (7:00am - 9.30am and 4pm - 6.30pm).
 This restriction will be maintained as requested by TfNSW to minimise cumulative impacts on the traffic network.